 - Samples.
 Blood, buccal, and urine samples can be collected at one of your clinic visits, and may add up to 1 hour of time. - Tumor biopsy.
-A tumor biopsy will be scheduled and generally takes several hours, including check-in time, preparation, the procedure, and observation. - Sharing results.
-After results have been determined, cancer related clinically significant results will be disclosed to you by either your oncologist or by a principal investigator during a routine care visit approximately 6-8 weeks after the tumor biopsy.
-If clinically significant results not related to your cancer are found, then you will follow-up with the Genetics Clinic and a board-certified genetic counselor to discuss implications of these findings for your personal health and options for clinical genetic testing.
-You may choose to have medical genetics evaluation and counseling, which will be provided by standard referral. - Written surveys.
-The first survey will be given to you during this visit to complete at home and a follow-up survey will be sent to you several weeks after your biopsy.
-Each survey should take 15 minutes to complete. - Follow up.
+A tumor biopsy will be scheduled and generally takes several hours, including check-in time, preparation, the procedure, and observation. - Follow up.
 The study involves periodic follow-up to update our records.
 After enrollment, medical records will be requested after 4 months, 8 months, 12 months, 18 months, 24 months, and then every 12 months indefinitely.
 Generally this follow up is completed by review of your medical records which will not require your time or effort, but on occasion we may require additional phone contact.